marklogic-community/smart-mastering-core/_pages/docs/merging-options.md

 # Merging Options

 Smart Mastering Core offers a configuration-driven merge capability.
-Merging takes two or more documents in the searchable collection, moves them to an archive collection, and creates a new document combining the original two.
-The new combined document will be in the searchable collection.
+Merging takes two or more documents in the `mdm-content` collection (which holds the data that is available for search), moves them to an `mdm-archive` collection, and creates a new document combining the original two.
+The new combined document will be in the `mdm-content` collection.
 Merge configuration includes the properties to merge and how to combine them.

 # Configuring Options